-- Use the Correlation policies to build custom rules that cluster certain related signals into sitautions.
+- Use the Correlation policies to build custom rules that cluster certain related signals to Situations.

 - Work with ActOns to resolve the situations quickly and efficiently.

-- Monitor the physical assets that are onboarded into the cloud and gain insights on the detected anomalies.
+- Monitor the physical assets that are onboarded into the cloud and gain insights into the detected anomalies.

-Resolution Intelligence empowers you to configure variety of inbound integrations that will help you ingest data from other applications into Resolution Intelligence Cloud.
-These integrations provide some UI-based forms and application specific instructions to help you get data from your application into Resolution Intelligence.
+Resolution Intelligence empowers you to configure various inbound integrations that will help you ingest data from other applications into Resolution Intelligence Cloud.
+These integrations provide some UI-based forms and application-specific instructions to help you get data from your application into Resolution Intelligence.
 A few integrations feature instructions instead of forms but the instructions are provided in the UI.
 Some examples of inbound integrations are:

 The bi-directional sync data integration pattern is the act of combining two datasets in two different systems so that they behave as one, while respecting their need to exist as different datasets.